ruitaiS/capstone-2/README.md

  <img src="/chess/graphs/cutoff_subsetting3_zoomed.png" align="center" alt="Cutoff Subsetting"
 	title="Cutoff Subsetting"/>

- * For small rating difference cutoffs ( the right side, and zoomed in portion of the graph), this ensemble outperforms the "higher rated player wins" model.
- * For a rating difference cutoff of 0, the ensemble never switches out of "higher rated player wins" for any of the games and so it matches the output of that model (the dashed blue line).
- * For very large rating difference cutoffs (the left side of the graph), we're switching to "white always wins" for almost all the games, and so it matches the output of that model (the red dashed line)
+If we set the switch to occur at a very high cutoff (the left side of the graph), we're predominantly using the "white always wins" rule, because almost all games have a rating difference of that value or lower.
+In these cases, the hybrid model performs similarly to using "white always wins" on all the data.
+At the extreme right of the graph, when we set the switch to occur when the rating difference is 0, the model uses "higher rated wins" for all of the games, the accuracy matches the output of that rule exactly (the dashed blue line).
+But for the values shown on the second graph, the ensemble switches over to "white always wins" just as "higher rated wins" loses its predictive power, and when we set the switch to occur within this very small window, the ensemble model outperforms both the individual "higher rated wins" and "white always wins" rules.

+---

 We will now focus on improving performance over "white always wins" in this subsetted group where the rating difference is 55 points or lower.
 If it substantially outperforms, we may need to go back and revisit the transition cutoff out of "higher rated wins" to the new model.